-For 1200 years one of the most dangerous but exciting rituals “Onbashira” is performed after every 6 years in Japan.
-In this large groups of people ride tree logs weighing as much as 12 tonnes down the mountains at steep 27-degree slopes in a show of courage.
+For 1200 years one of the most dangerous but exciting rituals “Onbashira” happens after every 6 years in Japan.
+Large groups of people ride tree logs weighing as much as 12 tonnes down the mountains at steep 27-degree slopes in a show of courage.

-What is Onbashira & how it is performed?
+What is Onbashira & how do they celebrate it?

-The “Onbashira” is one of Japan’s oldest festivals which is celebrated for around 2 months in the Suwa area of Nagano, central Japan.
+“Onbashira” is one of Japan’s oldest festivals, which devotees celebrate for around 2 months, in the Suwa area of Nagano, central Japan.
 It starts in April in spring, once every six years on the Year of the Tiger and the Year of the Monkey, and ends in May in the same year.
 For this event, the locals choose sixteen giant fir trees deep in the surrounding mountains to become the Onbashira pillars.

 In April they haul them by the hand towards town in an event called “Yamadashi”.
-Then in May, they pull them the rest of the way and raise them in the corners of the Suwa shrines as sacred pillars (four pillars at each of the four shrines).
+Then in May, they pull them the rest of the way and raise them in the corners of the Suwa shrines.
+They become sacred pillars at the shrine – four pillars at each of the four shrines.
 This second event is called “Satobiki”.
-Only those tree logs that are more than 150 years old and 17 meters tall are considered worthy of the honor.
+The religious experts consider only 150 years old and at least 17 meters tall tree logs as worthy of the honor.

-Participants have also died while falling from atop the logs while they are paraded through the town or erected at the shrines in the later part of the rituals.
+Participants also die while falling from atop the logs during parade through the town.
+Some die while erecting them at the shrines in the later part of the rituals.